hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/campaign/_examples/_examle_prepare_campains.md

 ### Relationships with other project parts:

 The `prepare_campaigns` module clearly contains the core logic for manipulating campaign data.
-This script is a testing/example module, used to demonstrate the functionality of those classes and functions, likely for the `aliexpress` supplier.
+This script is a testing/example module, used to demonStarte the functionality of those classes and functions, likely for the `aliexpress` supplier.
 The `gs` library seems to interface with the Google Drive API for file system operations.
 The entire module is part of the `hypotez` project, with a clear division of responsibilities between the examples scripts and the core `prepare_campaigns` module.